nehaljwani/team.exiv2.org/book/IMaEA.md

 <div id="future"/>
 ### Future Development Projects

 The code is in good shape, our release process is solid and we have comprehensive user documentation.
 As photography develops, there will be many new cameras and image formats.
 Exiv2 Video support is weak and was deprecated in v0.27.
-It will be removed in v1.00.
-One day a contributor will re-engineer the video code.
+It has been removed from 'main'.
+Perhaps a contributor will re-engineer the video code in future.

 A long standing project for Exiv2 is a **unified metadata container**.
 There is an implementation of this in the unstable branch of the SVN repository.
 Currently we have three containers for Exif, Iptc and Xmp.
 This is clumsy.
 We also have a restriction of one image per file.
 Perhaps both restrictions have a common solution.
-The **unified metadata container** will be included in Exiv2 v1.00.
+I hope the **unified metadata container** will be included in Exiv2 v1.00.

 The toolset used in Software Engineering evolves with time.
 C++ has been around for about 35 years and, while many complain about it, I expect it will out-live most of us.
 None-the-less, languages which are less vulnerable to security issues may lead the project to a re-write in a new language such as Rust.
 I hope this book provides the necessary understanding of metadata to support such an undertaking.